connect-telegram-bot/connect-telegram-bot/README.md

 ## What is Connect?

 Connect is a telegram bot that connects teachers and students.
-Students don't want Teachers to get inside their groups, because students chat a lot of things that would be improper for teachers to see.
+Students don't want teachers to get inside their groups, because students chat a lot of things that would be improper for teachers to see.
 But it will make life a lot easier if teachers can send files and text messages, to students that they are teaching that semester without getting into student groups.